cosmos72/gomacro/README.md

 * the second version is named "contracts are interfaces" - or more briefly "CTI".
-  It is modeled after several published proposals for Go generics, most notably Ian Lance Taylors [Type Parameters in Go](https://github.com/golang/proposal/blob/master/design/15292/2013-12-type-params.md) with some additions inspired from [Haskell generics](https://wiki.haskell.org/Generics) and some original contributions from the author, in particular to create a simpler alternative to [Go 2 contracts](https://go.googlesource.com/proposal/+/master/design/go2draft-contracts.md)
+  It is modeled after several published proposals for Go generics, most notably Ian Lance Taylor's [Type Parameters in Go](https://github.com/golang/proposal/blob/master/design/15292/2013-12-type-params.md)
+  It has some additions inspired from [Haskell generics](https://wiki.haskell.org/Generics) and original contributions from the author - in particular to create a simpler alternative to [Go 2 contracts](https://go.googlesource.com/proposal/+/master/design/go2draft-contracts.md)

   For their design document and reasoning behind some of the design choices, see [doc/generics-cti.md](doc/generics-cti.md)